 Note: I found other recipes too, and each one had more or less the same ingredients but with different measurements and proportions, but it’s worth saying this: All the others I found omitted the laurel leaves and just advised to add 2 laurel leaves in the pot with the spetseriko.
 I would go for that option, personally, but it’s up to you!

 Interested to see more of Corfu town?
-Check out this older post of mine.
+Check out this post.
 Magnificent vistas in Garitsa & Anemomylos, the stunning old quarter of Campielo, and a traditional soap factory.
 Enjoy!

 YOU KNOW WHAT THEY SAY… SHARING IS CARING!
 Tweet this to spread some love: